Use cases/Helloprint

 What Dissel contributed.

-We co-designed the AI operating model with leadership - the rollout sequence, the org logic, the governance, and the rhythm that keeps it moving.
+In the second half of the project we contributed to rolling out their AI platform (Helloprint Superintelligence) and supported with the rollout sequence, the org logic, the governance, and the rhythm that keeps it moving.
 We built the governed integration layer that lets agents act safely on real company data, and the brand-aware tooling that keeps output on-voice.